-^{(&}lt;sup>10) For example, for aid granted for 2023, it is the simple average of the December 2023 EUA closing offer prices observed from 1 January 2022 to 31 December 2022 in a given EU carbon exchange.
+(&lt;sup>13) For example, for aid granted for 2023, it is the simple average of the December 2023 EUA closing offer prices observed from 1 January 2022 to 31 December 2022 in a given EU carbon exchange.

-(11) These Guidelines do not qualify as legislative instruments and therefore do not have to be incorporated into the EEA Agreement by the EEA Joint Committee.
-The EFTA Surveillance Authority is responsible for setting the relevant rules applicable for EFTA States, including the methodology for setting the CO2 factors.
+(14) The Commission Guidelines do not qualify as legislative instruments and therefore do not have to be incorporated into the EEA Agreement by the EEA Joint Committee.
+ESA is responsible for setting the relevant rules applicable for EEA EFTA States, including the methodology for setting the CO2 factors.
+See further paragraph 69 of these Guidelines.

-- (11) 'market-based CO2 emission factor', in tCO2/MWh.
-Member States intending to grant indirect cost compensation may, as part of the notification of the relevant scheme, request that the applicable CO2 emission factor be established based on a study of the CO2 content of the actual margin setting technology in the electricity market.
-Such a notification of a market-based CO2 emission factor must demonstrate the appropriateness of the retained market-based CO2 emission factor based on a model of the electrical system simulating price formation and observed data on the margin setting technology over the entire year t-1 (including the hours when imports were margin setting).
-This report must be submitted to the national regulatory authority for approval and transmitted to the Commission when the State aid measure is notified to the Commission pursuant to Article 108(3) of the Treaty.
-The Commission assesses the appropriateness of the study and the resulting market-based CO2 emission factor as parts of its compatibility analysis under Article 107(3)(c) of the Treaty and the present guidelines; - (12) 'actual output', in tonnes per year, means the installation's actual production in year t, determined ex post in year t+1; - (13) 'actual electricity consumption', in MWh, means the actual electricity consumption at the installation (including electricity consumption for the production of out-sourced products eligible for aid) in year t, determined ex post in year t+1; - (14) 'electricity consumption efficiency benchmark', in MWh/tonne of output and defined at Prodcom 8 level (12), means the product-specific electricity consumption per tonne of output achieved by the most electricity-efficient methods of production for the product considered.
+(&lt;sup>15) The geographic area for Liechtenstein and the applicable CO2 emission factor will be established at a later stage.

+- (14) 'electricity consumption efficiency benchmark', in MWh/tonne of output and defined at Prodcom 8 level (), means the product-specific electricity consumption per tonne of output achieved by the most electricity-efficient methods of production for the product considered.
 The electricity consumption efficiency benchmark update needs to be consistent with Article 10a(2) of Directive 2003/87/EC.
-For products within the eligible sectors for which fuel and electricity exchangeability has been established in section 2 of Annex I to Commission Delegated Regulation (EU) 2019/331 (13), electricity consumption efficiency benchmarks are determined within the same system boundaries, taking into account only the share of electricity for the determination of the aid amount.
-The corresponding electricity consumption benchmarks for products covered by eligible sectors are listed in Annex II to these Guidelines; - (15) 'fall back electricity consumption efficiency benchmark' means [...] per cent of actual electricity consumption, determined by Commission decision together with the electricity consumption efficiency benchmarks.
-It corresponds to the average reduction effort imposed by the application of the electricity consumption efficiency benchmarks (benchmark electricity consumption/ex ante electricity consumption).
+For products within the eligible sectors for which fuel and electricity exchangeability has been established in section 2 of Annex I to Commission Delegated Regulation (EU) 2019/331 (), electricity consumption efficiency benchmarks are determined within the same system boundaries, taking into account only the share of electricity for the determination of the aid amount.
+The corresponding electricity consumption benchmarks for products covered by eligible sectors are listed in Annex II to these Guidelines; - (15) 'fall back electricity consumption efficiency benchmark' means [...] per cent of actual electricity consumption, determined by ESA decision together with the electricity consumption efficiency benchmarks.
+It corresponds to the average reduction effort imposed by the application of the electricity consumption efficiency benchmarks (benchmark electricity consumption/ex-ante electricity consumption).
 It is applied for all products which fall within the eligible sectors, but for which an electricity consumption efficiency benchmark is not defined.